Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 This means a 12V 100Ah battery contains a total of 1,200 Watt-hours of energy.
 If you have an appliance that uses 100 Watts of power per hour, the battery could theoretically run it for 12 hours (1,200 Wh ÷ 100 W = 12 hours).

 But there's a catch.
-You can rarely use 100% of a battery's capacity.
+You can rarely use 100% of a battery's capacity, and the type of battery you buy changes everything.

 The Big Difference: Lead-Acid vs. Lithium (LiFePO4)